Azure-Samples/app-service-msi-keyvault-dotnet/README.md

 # Use Key Vault from App Service with Azure Managed Identity

 ## Background
 For Service-to-Azure-Service authentication, the approach so far involved creating an Azure AD application and associated credential, and using that credential to get a token.
-The [Authentication sample] shows how this approach is used to authenticate to Azure Key Vault from a Web App.
+The [KeyVault use from Web Application] shows how this approach is used to authenticate to Azure Key Vault from a Web App.
 While this approach works well, there are two shortcomings:
 1. The Azure AD application credentials are typically hard coded in source code.
 Developers tend to push the code to source repositories as-is, which leads to credentials in source.
 2. The Azure AD application credentials expire, need to be renewed; otherwise, it will lead to application downtime.

 With [Azure Managed Identity], both problems are solved.
 This sample shows how a Web App can authenticate to Azure Key Vault without the need to explicitly create an Azure AD application or manage its credentials.

->Here's another [sample] that shows how to programmatically deploy an ARM template from a .NET Console application running on an Azure VM with a Managed Identity.
+>Here's another [auto deploy or operate Azure resources on Windows] sample that shows how to programmatically deploy an ARM template from a .NET Console application running on an Azure VM with a Managed Identity.

->Here's another [.NET Core sample] that shows how to programmatically call Azure Services from an Azure Linux VM with a Managed Identity.
+>Here's another [how a .NET Core application deployed on an Azure Linux VM] sample that shows how to programmatically call Azure Services from an Azure Linux VM with a Managed Identity.

 ## Prerequisites

 To complete this tutorial:

-* Install [Azure CLI 2.0] to run the application on your local development machine.
+* [Install the Azure CLI] to run the application on your local development machine.

 If you don't have an Azure subscription, create a [free account] before you begin.